hasura/graphql-engine/docs/graphql/manual/schema/custom-logic/index.rst

 Adding custom logic - using schema stitching & custom resolvers
 ===============================================================

 Hasura GraphQL engine provides instant GraphQL APIs over the tables and views of any Postgres database by auto-generating the CRUD resolvers.
 However, sometimes you might have other custom business logic that needs to be run along with the simple CRUD operations.

-Here are a couple of common use cases:
+Here are a couple of common use cases and examples of the resultant queries that are possible when these use cases have been implemented:

 - Fetching disparate data from other sources (e.g. from a weather API or another database)
 - Customizing mutations (e.g. running validations before inserts)